Chinese Name: 波东沙哥煤电站

 In February 2020, Cambodia’s Council of Ministers approved two new coal plants, one in Oddar Meanchey Province and the Botum Sakor plant in Koh Kong Province.
 Six weeks later, the National Assembly approved the projects, with the Senate following suit a few days later.
 This process appears to have been fast-tracked, and the National Assembly voted at an extraordinary session requested by the Prime Minister.
 In August 2020, a sub-decree was issued by the government cutting 168 hectares from the Botum Sakor National Park and reclassifying it as state private land, allowing it to be legally leased to the company for 38 years.

 The power plant is expected to cost 1.34 billion USD, with a generating capacity of 700 MW.
-Scheduled to bring 350 MW online in 2023 and an additional 350 MW in 2024, the project will be constructed under a Build-Operate-Own agreement, which will last 35 years.
+Originally scheduled to bring 350 MW online in 2023 and an additional 350 MW in 2024, the project the project is behind schedule and completion date has been pushed back to 2025.
+The plant will be constructed under a Build-Operate-Own agreement, which will last 35 years.
 The government has agreed to purchase 80% of power generated at 7.3 cents per kilowatt.
 Media reports indicate that 70% of the financing will come from bank loans, with the remainder coming from the developer’s equity.
 However, it is unclear which banks will provide this financing.

-The project developer is Botum Sakor Energy Co.
+The project owner is Botum Sakor Energy Co.
 Ltd., a subsidiary of the local conglomerate Royal Group, which is owned by Kith Meng, a powerful and well-connected tycoon.
-Royal Group has no experience developing a power plant, and the construction work will be handled by Sinosteel Engineering & Technology Co.
+Royal Group has no experience developing power plants, and the construction work will be handled by Sinosteel Engineering & Technology Co.
 Ltd. Royal Group and Sinosteel first signed an agreement to cooperate on the development of a coal plant back in 2016 during a visit to Cambodia by Chinese President Xi Jinping.
-Prime Minister Hun Sen then met with Sinosteel’s chairman in Beijing during a state visit in January 2019, where they discussed the coal plant.
+This was envisioned as a smaller 450 MW plant in Sihanoukville, but eventually the planned project grew and moved to neighbouring Koh Kong province.
+Prime Minister Hun Sen met with Sinosteel’s chairman in Beijing during a state visit in January 2019, where they discussed the coal plant.

 According to the developer and provincial government officials, the project affects 58 families who will be required to relocate.
 In July 2020, Royal Group told the media that all land claims were settled, and everyone had agreed to compensation.
 However, at the time there were conflicting reports.
 CNC news (owned by Royal Group CEO Kith Meng) reported that all 58 families had accepted compensation, as did various online media outlets, and the Khmer Times.
 However, provincial media stated only 26 had accepted, and a video posted on Facebook showed landowners shouting and complaining at the end of the meeting and saying they did not accept the deal.